 A 15hz tune is a decent target.
 I've used this in the past and it is recommended by a lot of DIY sub builders, so that is a nice starting point to aim for.
 In a similar way to the sealed sub, you need to use a modeling program like WinISD.
 Input the driver parameters and the tune you're aiming for, and this will give you the volume required for your enclosure.
 If you're planning on making a cylinder subwoofer, then an excellent program that makes modeling very easy is Sonosub.

 I haven't gone into too much detail about how to physically build the things, but what I've covered are all things to bear in mind.
-Depending on room size, 18 inch drivers in a couple of 250-300 litre sealed subwoofers or, maybe, a couple of ported 600 litre subwoofers will give you awesome performance (which would cost a small fortune to replicate with commercial subwoofers).
+Depending on room size, an 18 inch driver in a 100 litre sealed subwoofer or if you have the room, ported 600 litre subwoofer will give you awesome performance (which would cost a small fortune to replicate with commercial subwoofers).
 If you can fit them in, then do it!
 If you just want a smaller sub or two, then you use the same principles that apply to larger subwoofers, but just end up with a smaller sub.

 I do have another article on here where I detail exactly how I made my own cylinder subwoofers, including lots of pictures of the whole process.
 If you're interested, then please check that out.